ranfysvalle02/explainable-ml/README.md

 Once we extract tokens, assign weights, or create n-grams, we need to convert them into a numerical representation called **vectorization**.
 Vectorization represents each document as a **vector** of numbers, allowing machine learning algorithms to process and interpret the text.

-*In our example:*

-We use TF-IDF to extract 1,000 features from the dataset, considering both **unigrams** and **bigrams**.
-This process captures key terms and pairs of words, providing a richer representation of each review.

 ---